bensultan1985/eSalonRegistration/README.md

 ## Util.js

 This file was created with scalability in mind.
 I wanted to demonstrate the power of having a Javascript library of HTML elements.
-If I were working for eSalon and knew that I had to build many sites for the admin console, it would be advantageous to have methods for creating consistent elements.
-This way, elements will be consistent in look and functionality across the admin console.
+If I had to build many sites for the admin console, it would be advantageous for me to have methods for creating consistent elements across the console.